KaiyueSun98/T2V-CompBench/README.md

 python llava/eval/eval_interaction.py --video-path ../video/interaction --output-path ../csv_output_object_interactions --read-prompt-file ../meta_data/object_interactions.json --t2v-model mymodel
 ```

-The output will be a CSV file named f"{mymodel}_object_interactions_score.csv" in the `../csv_output_object_interactions` directory.
+The conversations with the MLLM will be saved in a CSV file: `../csv_output_object_interactions/mymodel_object_interactions_score.csv`.
 The video name, prompt, and score for each text-video pair will be recorded in the columns named of "name","prompt", "Score".

+The final score of the model in this category (object interactions) will be saved in the last line of this CSV file.

 ## Detection-based Evaluation
 We use GroundingDINO as the detection tool to evaluate the two categories: 2D spatial relationships and generative numeracy.